 Property, plant and equipment owned, and right-of-use assets under leasing arrangement are stated at cost less accumulated depreciation and impairment.
 Cost includes expenditures that are directly attributable to the acquisition of the item.
-The right-of-use asset is initially measured at cost, which comprises the initial amount of the lease liability.
+The right-of-use asset is initially measured at cost, which comprises the initial amount of the lease liability, any initial direct costs incurred by the Branch, and any lease payments made in advance of the lease commencement date (net of any incentives received).
 In the event that settlement of all or part of the purchase consideration is deferred, cost is determined by discounting the amounts payable in the future to their present value as at the date of acquisition.